PramodKumarYadav/WebdriverCI/readme.md

 - To list running services with:
     - `docker service ls`
 - Enter into the test container and execute using:
-    - `docker container exec -it 'container-name-here' mvn clean test -Dserver=grid -Dclient=docker -Dbrowser=chrome`
+    - `docker container exec -it 'container-name-here' mvn clean test -Dhost=grid -DaccessGridFrom=container -Dbrowser=chrome`
 - To check the logs of test container
     - `docker service logs --follow grid_test`
     - You can now see the results of test and that the container is still alive.